 Follow the steps below to run a size check:

-This will open up the Check Size dialog.
+This opens up the Check Size dialog.

 Once you have learned how to create a migration set, you are now ready to learn about Extraction and Ingestion Processes in Content Transfer Tool.
 Before you learn these processes, you must review Handling Large Content Repositories to significantly speed up the extraction and ingestion phases of the content transfer activity to move content to AEM as a Cloud Service.